 It’s important to talk through your replacement options with one of our dentists to be sure that dental implants are right for you.
 During your consultation, you will undergo a dental or radiographic examination, and you will need to share your health history.
 That way, we can make sure that this procedure will meet your specific needs.
 At this point, we may refer you to an oral surgeon.
-Also during this consultation, you can ask any questions or express your concerns about the implant process.
+Also, during this consultation, you can ask any questions or express your concerns about the dental implant process.
 After all, we want you to feel comfortable and confident in your treatment choice, and we will gladly talk you through the steps so that you fully understand the procedure.

-To replace one missing tooth, a titanium post is inserted directly into the jaw bone.
+To replace one missing tooth, a titanium post is inserted directly into the jawbone.
 Over the course of several months, the biocompatible post becomes integrated with your bone and tissue.
-After this happens, we’ll attach an abutment or connector piece before we attach a custom crown.
+After this happens, we’ll attach an abutment, or connector piece, before we attach a custom crown.
 In order to ensure the most natural aesthetics possible, our dental crowns are made from porcelain.